 The player with the most answers wins!
 It’s a quick game that can easily turn into multiple rounds, plus you can play with up to six players so it's a game that's always ready for post-dinner party fun.

-As players use their tiles, they say “peel”, which means everyone playing must pick up another letter.
-The goal is to have your final letter in place first before saying “bananas”.
-Bananagrams can also be played with up to eight players, and its compact size means it’s perfect to pack for travel.
+As players use their tiles, they say “peel,” which means everyone playing must pick up another letter.
+The goal is to have your final letter in place first before saying “bananas.”
+Bananagrams can also be played with up to eight players, and its compact size means it’s perfect to pack in your suitcase for vacation.

 If you’re planning to have backyard games at your wedding, you’ve likely considered Jenga.
 While the oversized version is perfect to play outside, you may want to opt for the more compact blocks for indoor play at a table.

-On each turn, roll the dice and either move one piece the full combined amount on the dice or split up the moves into two (ex: if you roll a 4 and a 2, you can move one piece 4 spaces and another 2 spaces).
-The first player to get all four game pieces into Home wins!
+On each turn, roll the dice and either move one piece of the full combined amount on the dice or split up the moves into two (for example, if you roll a four and a two, you can move one piece four spaces and another two spaces).
+The first player to get all four game pieces into "Home" wins!
 Of course, there are obstacles in between to make it challenging and fun.

 Rummikub is a numbered tile game that falls in between rummy and Mah-jong.
-If the player is able to add tiles to the board, they will do so by creating trios or more of tiles that have the same number (ex: red, black, and blue tiles with a 3 on each) or that include three or more numbers in a row of the same color (ex: 7, 8, 9 in red).
+If the player is able to add tiles to the board, they will do so by creating trios or more of tiles that have the same number (for example, red, black, and blue tiles with a three on each) or that include three or more numbers in a row of the same color (such as seven, eight, and nine in red).

 The fun and challenging part of the game is that groupings can be changed at any time—as long as you have the tiles available to make the swap!
 Rummikub ends once all tiles have been chosen and the first player places their final number into play.